TPeschel/SyntheaHapiTestEnvironment/README.md

 ```

 ### 4. Send Resources to Server
-This may take a lot of time.
+This may take 1 to 5 hours.
 run only once:
 ```
 $ ./send_resources_to_server.sh